 - 58F.
-Bird collision monitoring shall commence immediately following the date any wind turbine first generates electricity and continue for a period of two years (or until an alternative date as determined by the Group Manager Environmental Services, Kaipara District Council in accordance with Condition X) and at the frequencies specified in the Bird Collison Monitoring - 58G.
-On the second anniversary of the date any wind turbine first generates electricity the consent holder shall commission a bird collision monitoring review report by a suitably experienced and qualified avian expert and a suitably experienced and qualified bio-statistician that: - Reviews the results of the monitoring required in accordance with the Bird Collison Monitoring Plan and considers whether mortality effects for any threatened and at-risk species are more than minor; - Considers whether the monitoring required in accordance with the Bird Collision Monitoring Plan needs to continue, and if so at what frequency; and - Considers whether any additional avoidance, remediation or mitigation measure, as identified in the Bird Collision Monitoring Plan, needs to be implemented by the consent holder in the event that mortality effects for any individual threatened or at-risk species are more than minor.
+Bird collision monitoring shall commence immediately following the date any wind turbine first generates electricity and continue for a period of fivetwo years (or until an alternative date as determined by the Resource ConsentsGroup Manager Environmental Services, Kaipara District Council in accordance with Condition X) and at the frequencies specified in the Bird Collison Monitoring Plan. - 58G.
+On the second anniversary of the date any wind turbine first generates electricity the consent holder shall commission a bird collision monitoring review report by a suitably qualified and experienced suitably experienced and qualified avian expert and a suitably qualified experienced and experienced qualified bio-statistician that: